 Technical notices from UK government

-The government has published several in a series of papers setting out how the UK plans to deal with a range of issues, including health, in the event that we leave the EU in March 2019 without an agreement.
+The government has published several in a series of papers setting out how the UK plans to deal with a range of issues, including health, in the event that we leave the EU without an agreement.